agiac/rivo/README.md

 - `WithBufferSize(int)`: sets the buffer size of the output channel.
 Default is 0;
 - `WithStopOnError(bool)`: if true, the pipeable will stop processing items when an error is encountered.
 Default is false.
 - `WithOnBeforeClosed(func(context.Context) error)`: a function that will be called before the output channel is closed.

+## Higher order pipeables

+`rivo` also provides a set of higher order pipeables, which are pipeables that take other pipeables as arguments.

+- `Pipe`, `Pipe2`, `Pipe3`, `Pipe4`, `Pipe5`: return a pipeable which composes the provided pipeables together;
+- `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;
+- `Fork`, `ForkN`: returns n pipeables that apply the given pipeable to the input stream.

 ## Utilities